coder/docs/environments/editors.md

 ---
 title: "Editors and IDEs"
 description:
-  Learn how to connect your favorite Editors and IDEs to your remote environment.
+  Learn how to connect your favorite editors and IDEs to your remote environment.
 ---